Wednesday, 13 November 2024

 The Yarra River is Melbourne’s major river, and it has also been called many names in the past: to the Wurundjeri it is Birrarung; to the colonials it was everything from Freshwater to Batman’s, Yarrow Yarrow to the Yarra Yarra.
 And today we just call it of course the Yarra.

 Whatever name you give our river, this much is certain: we definitely need it.
 It provides 70 per cent of our city’s drinking water and is also home to the largest container port in Australia.
-Beyond that, being such an important waterway for Melbourne, it is also an important waterway to many of the creeks and waterways through the north-western suburbs of Melbourne, including through my own electorate Moonee Ponds Creek, Merri Creek, Edgars Creek, Westbreen Creek and Merlynston Creek.
+Beyond being such an important waterway for Melbourne, it is also an important waterway to many of the creeks and waterways through the north-western suburbs of Melbourne, including through my own electorate, including Moonee Ponds Creek, Merri Creek, Edgars Creek, Westbreen Creek and Merlynston Creek.
 The Moonee Ponds Creek goes into the Yarra at Ron Barassi Senior Park, just below CityLink and below the Bolte Bridge, with the Westbreen Creek being a tributary of the Moonee Ponds Creek.
 The Merri Creek goes into the Yarra just above Dights Falls, with both the Edgars and Merlynston creeks also being tributaries of the Merri Creek.
 That is why preserving and protecting the Yarra is so important, because if we protect the Yarra we also enhance our local creeks and waterways, as I said, through our local communities.
 The traditional owners of the land for at least 60,000 years, the Wurundjeri Woi Wurrung people, proudly provided the custodianship originally through what we now recognise to be Merri-bek, including Moonee Ponds Creek and Merri Creek, and my electorate, which is really made up of the suburbs in between those two creeks.

 To provide a bit of history and context on these creeks, I would like to just cite throughout my contribution some of the research from a former member for Pascoe Vale Kelvin Thomson, who spoke on the history of the Moonee Ponds Creek in particular at the Moonee Valley library on 19 September as part of a historical talk.
 The Moonee Ponds Creek meanders its way through Westmeadows, Tullamarine, Broadmeadows, Gowanbrae, Glenroy, Strathmore Heights, Strathmore Park, Pascoe Vale, Essendon, Brunswick West, Moonee Ponds, Ascot Vale, Flemington, Parkville and North Melbourne before joining the Yarra River, as I said, down in Docklands.
 The Port Phillip area was first settled by Europeans in 1835, and the first land sales in the area of Strathmore at Moonee Ponds Creek were made from 1843 and 1845 onwards.
 The origins of the creek have evolved of course over many years as development has taken place throughout the entire corridor in terms of housing and industrial and commercial space.
 That has had a big impact ecologically and sustainability-wise on the creek over many, many years.